Davidson-Library/Omeka-S/REL_406/Add_Alt_Text_Media.md

 You can see what alt text other provide on most websites.
 Check the browser developer tools to find the alt text.

 ![Dev Tools](../help\_files/Alt\_Text\_Dev\_Tools.png)_Dev Tools for Alt Text_

+Now that you have an item with media and alt text, you're ready to [build a exhibit page](Build_Page.md)!